cloudfoundry/docs-book-cloudfoundry/README.md

   </pre>

   Bookbinder attempts to assemble the doc set from your local copies.
   It will skip any topic repositories that you do not have checked out.
+For more information on Bookbinder, see the <a href="https://github.com/pivotal-cf/bookbinder#bookbinder">Bookbinder README</a>.

-1. Point your browser at localhost:4567 to preview your changes.
+1. Point your browser at <code>localhost:4567</code> to preview your changes.
 On save your browser will reload with any additional changes you make.

 1. Commit your changes, rebase from upstream, and push to your fork.